-86450 (2000 CK33) is a very small asteroid whose orbit could bring it in close proximity to Earth.
+86450 (2000 CK33) is a small asteroid whose orbit could bring it in close proximity to Earth.
 NASA JPL has classified 2000 CK33 as a "Near Earth Asteroid" due to its orbit's proximity to Earth, but it is not considered potentially hazardous because computer simulations have not indicated any imminent likelihood of future collision.

 The rotation of 2000 CK33 has been observed.
-It completes a rotation on its axis every 6.60 days.
+It completes a rotation on its axis every 6.61 hours.

 2000 CK33 has 12 close approaches predicted in the coming decades: